KyleTheDev1/TheDungeonMod/README.md

 # The Dungeon Mod

+### How to download:
+Press the green "Code" button and hit "Download zip".
+This will give you the mod alongside a readme.
+Drag the mod into your mod folder and launch Forge 1.8.9: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9

 ### What it does:
 This mod adds Secret Waypoints to Skyblock Dungeons, allowing for faster and easier secret finding.
 The hotkey to configure waypoints is "P" by default.